-One great benefit of COVID is how it has clarified and unmasked.
+One great benefit of COVID is how it has shed light on that which would prefer to remain in the shadows.
 It becomes ever more obvious the degree to which we are emphatically told one thing on Monday and emphatically told an entirely opposite thing on Tuesday.
 Fully revealed is the systematic effort underway to condition us to believe that logic, facts, arguments, and consistency do not matter.

 At this point, the effort seems to be working spectacularly well, as populations across the globe, billions of people, have allowed their mental, spiritual, and physical health to be severely compromised or ruined and their economic welfare shattered by their acceptance of a perpetual crisis mentality concerning a virus that is obviously less communally severe than the measures being taken to contain it — measures, by the way, whose effectiveness in containing it are debatable at best and counterproductive at worst.